Pvt. Lester Owen Watson

 The day the atomic bomb was dropped on Hiroshima, the Japanese were angry and made the POWs do close drill before going off to work.
 The POWs had no idea why this was done.
 When they got to the mine, they noticed a guard in the tower.
 The guard was a "spotter" looking for American bombers.
 The next day, the prisoners did not have to work.
 They were told it was the birthday of the wife of the mine owner.
 The following day, the guards were gone and had left their guns, without bolts, behind.
 The POWs broke into the supply hut and ate the first good meal they had in three and one half years.
 Finally, on a radio the POWs heard the emperor announcing the Japanese surrender.

 It was at this camp that he would be liberated on September 7, 1945, and taken to Yokohama for transport to the Philippines on the same day.
 Lester was flown from Yokohama to Okinawa; from there he was returned to the Philippines for further medical treatment.
 Lester sailed for home, on U.S.S.
 Gospar , on September 24, 1945, and arrived on October 12, 1945, at Seattle, Washington.
 He was sent to Madigan General Hospital, Ft.
 Lewis, Washington.

 After Lester was liberated he wrote his first letter home since he had been taken a POW.
 He was unaware that the letter, addressed to his mother, would not be read by her.
 His mother had passed away on September 10, 1944.

-Lester was discharged on February 26, 1946, and returned home to Maywood.
-He later moved to Hillside.
+Lester was discharged on February 26, 1946, and returned home to Maywood and later moved to Hillside, Illinois.
 Lester O. Watson died on January 15, 1993, in Oak Park, Illinois.